Anisotropic potential immersed in a dipolar Bose-Einstein condensate

 \section{Conclusion and Outlook}

 We have investigated the response of a dipolar medium to an implantation of a repulsive impurity at its center.
 We have observed a large distortion to the density of the medium, which indicates a preference for the dipoles to stay in their preferred head-to-tail configuration.
 This preference is reinforced by our results for self-energy, which we have examined as a function of the deformation of the impurity as well as the orientation of the impurity.
+Future experiments with impurities in dipolar BECs would expect to see anisotropic density modulations in their atom-cloud images regardless of the type of impurity used.
+Mobile impurities, though smaller in size than the impurity potential of this work, should also lead to this behavior.
+It might be however harder to study the density modulations in this case as mobile impurities are free to move within the Bose gas distorting the signal.
 Our results pave the way for a number of possible follow-up studies some of which we briefly outline below.

 {\it Mixtures.} Mixtures of dipolar Bose gases with non-dipolar Bose or Fermi gases received relatively little attention in spite of their potentially rich physics~\cite{Dutta2010,Kain2011}.
 Recent progress in realizing quantum mixtures of dipolar gases~\cite{Trautmann2018} may, however, motivate further exploration of such systems.